Time Period: 1806-1872

 • Principality of Lippe:

-- 1806-1840: Accounting in a Thaler at 13⅔ pieces to the Cologne mark fine silver; real silver coins in the Convention standard
+- 1806-1840: Accounting at a rate of 13⅔ Thalers to the Cologne mark of fine silver; real silver coins in the Convention standard.

 - 01.01.1839: Did not join the Dresden Coinage Convention but adopted its standards effective 01.01.1841